chanzuckerberg/napari-hub/docs/setting-up-preview.md

 of the organization where your plugin is stored.
 In this case, you may also want to update the source code URL.

 [This guide](./customizing-plugin-listing#code-repository) has information on how to set the source code URL of your plugin.

-If you notice any issues with the metadata, or discrepancies in what the preview page is showing versus what you see on the napari hub, please let us know by raising an issue on the [napari hub repo](https://github.com/chanzuckerberg/napari-hub/issues/new/choose).

 ## How does it work?
 One of the challenges of building this preview is that much of the metadata of your